zhanpengGuan/zhanpengGuan.github.io/_pages/about.md

 About me
 ======
-I am currently studying at Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS). <br />
+I recieved my M. S. of CS at Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS) in 2025. <br />
-I received my B.S. of CS from Xidian University in 2022.
+I received my B.S. of CS from Xidian University (XDU) in 2022.

 Contact me
 ======
-Email1: guanzhanpeng22@mails.ucas.ac.cn <br />
-Email2: mrguanzp@163.com
+Email1: mrguanzp@163.com